 Anaphylaxis is also possible.
 This is a serious, life-threatening allergic reaction characterized by breathing difficulties and significant swelling.
 If you think you’re having this type of reaction, seek immediate medical help.

 One way to reduce your risk of allergic reaction is to conduct a patch test before use.
 To be completely sure that an oil won’t cause a reaction, it’s recommended that you test twice daily for up to five days.

+Essential oils should not be ingested.
 It’s also important to remember that essential oils aren’t regulated by the U.S. Food and Drug Administration for safety or efficacy.
 If a product sounds too good to be true, then it likely is.

 Essential oils may be incorporated into your anti-aging skin care routine, but it’s important to talk to your dermatologist before using them.
 This can help you avoid reactions to prescription or over-the-counter products you may already be using.